crlfe/minimal-magic/README.md

 ## Usage

-A more integrated command-line tool is coming soon.
-For the moment, try the development mode using live-server:
+More documentation and features are coming soon.
+For the moment, try the development server:

 ```
-npm i -g live-server
+npm i
-live-server --host=localhost --mount=/lib:./lib examples
+node minimal-magic serve examples
 ```

 ## License and Warranty Disclaimer